Parabolic frequency monotonicity for two nonlinear equations under Ricci flow: parabolic frequency of heat-type equation

 \textbf{Acknowledgments.}\ \ The first author and the third author would like to thank Professor Xin-An Ren for useful discussions.
-The authors would also like to thank the referee for the valuable comments and suggestions.
+The first author is partly supported by the National Key R$\&$D Program of China 2020YFA0712800 and the Interdisciplinary Research Foundation for Doctoral Candidates of Beijing Normal University (Grant BNUXKJC2318).
+The second author is funded by Shanghai Institute for Mathematics and Interdisciplinary Sciences(SIMIS) under grant number SIMIS-ID-2024-LG.
+The authors would also like to thank the referees for their valuable comments and suggestions.